pkalivas/radiate/docs/source/diversity/species.md

 where $S$ is the species size.
 The effect: a large species must be *better on average* to keep its share, which discourages any one cluster from swamping the population.

-**Offspring allocation.** During recombination the total offspring budget is split into **per-species quotas** proportional to each species' normalized adjusted score (largest fractional remainders get the leftover slots).
+**Offspring allocation.** During recombination the total offspring budget is split into **per-species quotas** proportional to each species' normalized adjusted score (largest fractional remainders get the leftover slots if needed).
 Selection and alteration then happen *within* each species' sub-population:

 - A higher-scoring species earns a larger quota of offspring.
 - Survivors are still selected globally, but offspring are bred per-species, so young or unusual species get protected breeding room instead of competing head-to-head with established ones.

-This is what lets novel structure survive long enough to mature.
+This is really the core algorithm that allows novel structures to survive long enough to mature.

 ---